-5 AUTHORISED USER, ISSUER AND SECURITIES
+5 AUTHORISED USERS, ISSUERS AND SECURITIES

-- 5.1 A decision to admit a new Authorised User to the Exchange or to accommodate the trading of new Securities on the Exchange are particular examples where it might be asserted that CTSE's commercial interests could conflict with Regulatory Obligations. - 5.2 To address any potential Conflict that might be perceived in relation to admission decisions, CTSE will adopt written procedures governing admission decisions, which will ensure that these decisions are properly made. - 5.3 In particular, representatives of the IRD will be involved in reviewing each application for admission as an Authorised User, or for admission of Securities to be traded in the CTSE Exchange, for compliance with the admission requirements in the Exchange Rules and/or Listing Requirements and will refer admission decisions to the Compliance Committee or Issuer Regulation Committee, respectively.
+- 5.1 A decision to admit a new Authorised User to the Exchange or to accommodate the trading of new Securities on the Exchange are particular examples where it might be asserted that CTSE's commercial interests could conflict with Regulatory Obligations. - 5.2 To address any potential Conflict that might be perceived in relation to admission decisions, CTSE will adopt written procedures governing admission decisions, which will ensure that these decisions are properly made. - 5.3 In particular, the Compliance Officer will be involved in reviewing each application for admission as an Authorised User, and the representatives of the IRD will be involved in reviewing each application for admission of Securities to be traded in the CTSE Exchange, for compliance with the admission requirements in the Exchange Rules and/or Listing Requirements and will refer final admission decisions to either the Compliance Committee or Issuer Regulation Committee, respectively.
+A member of the Compliance Committee or Issuer Regulation Committee must recuse themselves from deciding on any matter tabled where they are conflicted in any way.